nibalizer/alphabot/README.txt

 	- Pull common, repetitive logic out of commands/methods and replace with more generic method calls.

-	- Sort the list of trips only when trips are added, instead of every time a command is executed by trailbot.

 	- Update google doc trip description when @edit is done.